vmware-tanzu-learning/cf4devs/site/content/domains-and-routing/internal-domains.md

 ### Network policy

-Now the app is only routable from inside of Cloud Foundry, but Cloud Foundry will prevent any app from accessing the static app unless we explicitly allow it through a network policy.
+Now the app is only routable from inside of Cloud Foundry, but Cloud Foundry will prevent any app from accessing the training app unless we explicitly allow it through a network policy.
 This prevents apps that might be deployed by others from accessing internal apps without explicit permission.

 ```
 cf add-network-policy nginx-proxy training-app